lf87/gulp-and-webpack-front-end-boilerplate/README.md

 This guide will explain how to set up and use the Gulp/Webpack Front End Boilerplate.

 ## Initial set-up

-1.Download and install the latest stable version of [NodeJS](https://nodejs.org/en/download/), and [Git](https://git-scm.com/downloads).
+1. Download and install the latest stable version of [NodeJS](https://nodejs.org/en/download/), and [Git](https://git-scm.com/downloads).

-1)Install gulp and gulp-cli globally using the following commands:
+2. Install gulp and gulp-cli globally using the following commands:

 `$ npm i gulp -g`